The Vagus Nerve And How It Facilitates Central Nervous System (CNS) Functions

 Once again, we have mobilizing and immobilizing strategies built into our self-protecting nervous system as follows:

-The SYMPATHETIC division (of the ANS) historically known as the “fight or flight” response system, is associated with mobilization such as high arousal, emergency responses.
+The SYMPATHETIC division (of the ANS), historically known as the “fight or flight” response system, is associated with mobilization, such as high arousal and emergency responses.

-The VENTRAL BRANCH (of the vagus nerve ) is the most recent evolutionary development and is associated with lower levels of arousal as displayed during relaxation and positive social engagement activities.
+The VENTRAL BRANCH (of the vagus nerve ) is the most recent evolutionary development and is associated with lower arousal levels as displayed during relaxation and positive social engagement activities.

-DORSAL BRANCH (of the vagus nerve) ) is the oldest evolutionary development and is associated with immobilization when we are confronted with real or imagined danger.
-It is associated with shutdown and withdrawal from threat and depressive behaviors.
+DORSAL BRANCH (of the vagus nerve) ) is the oldest evolutionary development associated with immobilization when confronted with real or imagined danger.
+It is associated with shutdown withdrawal from threats and depressive behaviors.

-When real or perceived threat enters the scene, and threat challenges us, the ventral vagal “brakes” the mobilization process and we experience DORSAL vagal activity, such as mild to moderate to severe withdrawal, which are demobilizing states.
+When a real or perceived threat enters the scene, and the danger challenges us, the ventral vagal “breaks” the mobilization process, and we experience DORSAL vagal activity, such as mild to moderate to severe withdrawal, which is demobilizing states.

-When real or perceived threat is experienced as insurmountable, we shut down even more and emotionally remove ourselves from the scene as observed in the “freezing response”, simulation of death, and complete immobilization
+When a real or perceived threat is experienced as insurmountable, we shut down even more and emotionally remove ourselves from the scene, as observed in the “freezing response,” simulation of death, and complete immobilization.

-Deep Rhythmic Breathing, with a long and slow exhale, is key to activating your ventral vagal branch, slowing heart rate, lowering blood pressure, especially when stressed and times of challenging performance anxiety.
+Deep rhythmic breathing, with a long and slow exhalation, is key to activating your ventral vagal branch, slowing heart rate, and lowering blood pressure, especially when stressed and during challenging performance anxiety.

-The ventral vagal is the most recent and the vagal dorsal is the oldest, most primitive in terms of evolutionary development.
+The ventral vagal is the most recent evolutionary development, and the vagal dorsal is the oldest and most primitive.

 The ventral vagal lowers mobilization, as does the dorsal vagal, as both apply brakes to sympathetic mobilization observed in heightened emotional arousal.